mum0n/model_size/docs/size_structured_model_snowcrab.md

 ---
 title: "Size structured model of snow crab"
 header: 'Choi 2025'
-author:
-- name: Jae S. Choi
-  email: jae.choi@dfo-mpo.gc.ca
-  # email: choi.jae.seok@gmail.com
-  footnote: 1
-  orcid: 0000-0003-3632-5723
-  corresponding: true
-affiliation:
-- number: 1
-  name: Bedford Institute of Oceanography, Fisheries and Oceans Canada
-date: last-modified
-date-format: "YYYY-MM-D"
 toc: true
-toc-depth: 4
 number-sections: true
-highlight-style: pygments
 keyword: |
   Keywords - snow crab; Bayesian kernel mixture model; Julia; Turing; growth model; instar; maturity; Generalized Leslie matrix model; size-structured model; survey design weight calibration
 abstract: |
   Snow crab (*Chionoecetes opilio*) are cold-water stenotherms in the northern hemisphere.
-As they are long-lived and have a complex life history, developing an operational model of population dynamics of snow crab in an environmentally and spatiotemporally heterogeneous area, the Scotian Shelf of the northwest Atlantic of Canada.
-We address these difficulties by focussing upon a better and more objective parameterization of snow crab growth based upon surveys of population size structure.
+As they are long-lived and have a complex life history, developing an operational model of population dynamics of snow crab in an environmentally and spatiotemporally heterogeneous area, the Scotian Shelf of the northwest Atlantic of Canada is a challenge.
+We address these difficulties by focussing upon parameterization of snow crab growth based upon surveys of population size structure and a size-based matrix model.
 #standalone: true
 journal: 'biorxiv'
 citeproc: true